isomerpages/pa-corp/_our-programmes/Sparks.md

 between the PA and <a href="https://open.gov.sg" rel="noopener noreferrer nofollow" target="_blank">Open Government Products</a> (OGP), combining
-PA's deep community connections with OGP's technological expertise and past experience running the Build for Good (BFG) hackathon.&nbsp; The Community Hackathon aims to rally the community to identify pressing local issues and develop innovative tech solutions that address community challenges and aspirations.
-For the past month, participants received support from CITs, experienced tech mentors, and hands-on workshops to refine their ideas into prototypes.</p>
+PA's deep community connections with OGP's technological expertise and past experience running the Build for Good (BFG) hackathon.&nbsp; The Community Hackathon rallied the community to identify pressing local issues and develop innovative tech solutions that address community challenges and aspirations.
+Since June 2025, participants received support from CITs, experienced tech mentors, and hands-on workshops to refine their ideas into prototypes.</p>
 </li>
 </ol>
 </li>